Choose Skilled and Compassionate Child Support Lawyers

 When parents divorce or cease to live together with their children as a family, the courts are usually required to establish, by order, the amount of child support a non-custodial parent must pay.
 As with the issue of child custody, this amount can be reached by agreement or by fighting it out in front of a judge.
 Child support payments, like alimony, will be incorporated into the divorce judgement or provided for in a marital separation agreement.

-The amount of child support payments is typically calculated by taking into consideration the needs of the child, the ability of the parents to pay, and the expenses each parent covers through their employment.
+Whether a normal or high asset divorce, the amount of child support payments is typically calculated by taking into consideration the needs of the child, the ability of the parents to pay, and the expenses each parent covers through their employment.
 These factors are all fit into the child support guidelines established by the state.

 A child support order is not set in stone, and is subject to change should future conditions warrant it.
 Thus, either parent may petition the court to raise or lower the amount of child support paid if he or she feels the need to do so.
 And just like any other court judgement or decree, a child support order is legally enforceable.
 If child support is not being paid, the courts may use every legal tool available to enforce the order, including wage assignments, wage garnishments, contempt of court decrees and seizure of the non-payer’s property.

 As we’ve mentioned above, divorce is a difficult process for everyone but can be especially hard on the children involved.
 Sadly, much of the time children blame themselves, which is the last thing any of us want.
 There are no easy answers to give kids during a divorce, but as parents our actions and choices can make a world of difference.
 The most important thing parents can do for their children is let them know that they will both be there in the future.